Hiraab Imamate: European Incursion

-One of its first tests of strength was to defend Mogadishu in 1701 against a French incursion which saw seven ships dock at a nearby harbour and stayed for 11 days.
+One of its first tests of strength was to defend Mogadishu in 1701 against a French Incursion of Mogadishu which saw seven ships dock at a nearby harbour and stay for 11 days.
 They had planned to take the city but they were successfully repulsed.
 The quarters of Hamarweyn and Shingani united in the face of this threat.
 This was reported by Sharif Aydurus in his 20th-century book the Bughyat Al-Amal Fi Tarikh Al-Sumal.

-In the Encyclopedia of Geography it subsequently mentions in 1707 the British ship Albemarie sent an armed boat on shore, but it was detained and never recovered.
-This would mark almost two centuries until Imperial forces return to East Africa.
+According to the Encyclopedia of Geography, in the year 1707, the British Royal Naval Warship H.M.S.
+Albemarle sent an armed boat on shore, but it was detained and never recovered; and a party from Captain W. Owen's vessel were imprisoned.
+This would mark almost two centuries until the Imperial forces return to East Africa.